MicrosoftDocs/visualstudio-docs/docs/ide/solutions-and-projects-in-visual-studio.md

 ## Solution Explorer

 After you create a new project, you can use **[Solution Explorer](use-solution-explorer.md)** to view and manage the project and solution and their associated items.
-The following illustration shows **Solution Explorer** with a C# solution that contains two projects:
+The following screenshot shows **Solution Explorer** with a C# solution that contains two projects:

 ![Screenshot of Solution Explorer with two projects in Visual Studio.](../ide/media/solution-explorer.png)

 The toolbar across the top of **Solution Explorer** has buttons to switch from a solution view to a folder view, filter pending changes, show all files, collapse all nodes, view [properties](managing-project-and-solution-properties.md) pages, preview code in the [code editor](writing-code-in-the-code-and-text-editor.md), and more.

-Many menu commands are available from the right-click context menu on various items in **Solution Explorer**.
+Many menu commands are available from the [right-click context menu](use-solution-explorer.md#solution-node-context-menu-options) on various items in **Solution Explorer**.
 These commands include building a project, managing NuGet packages, adding a reference, renaming a file, and running tests, just to name a few.
-For more information, see [How to use Solution Explorer](use-solution-explorer.md).
+For more information, see [Learn about Solution Explorer](use-solution-explorer.md).

 For ASP.NET Core projects, you can customize how files are nested in **Solution Explorer**.
-For more information, see [Customize file nesting in Solution Explorer](file-nesting-solution-explorer.md).
+For more information, see [File nesting in Solution Explorer](file-nesting-solution-explorer.md).

 > [!TIP]
 > If you've closed Solution Explorer and you want to open it again, choose **View** > **Solution Explorer** from the menu bar, or press **Ctrl**+**Alt**+**L**.
 And, if you've closed side tabs and you want to restore them to their default locations, choose **Window** > **Reset Window Layout** from the menu bar.